rawwar/airflow/contributing-docs/testing/unit_tests.rst

     ...
     FAILED tests/models/test_dag.py::TestDag::test_clear_dag[None-None] - airflow.exceptions.RemovedInAirflow3Warning: Calling `DAG.create_dagrun()` without an explicit data interval is deprecated

-For avoid this make sure:
+To avoid this make sure to follow the guidelines below:

-* You do not use deprecated method, classes and arguments in your test cases;
+* Do not use deprecated method, classes and arguments in your test cases;
 * Your change do not affect other component, e.g. deprecate one part of Airflow Core or one of Community Supported Providers might be a reason for new deprecation warnings.
 In this case changes should be also made in all affected components in backward compatible way.